-The Singularity Institute (SI) created an insurmountable fortress that shields them from any criticism:
+The Singularity Institute (SI, now called ‘Machine Intelligence Research Institute’ (MIRI)) created an insurmountable fortress that shields them from any criticism:

 Skeptic: If you are so smart and rational, why don’t you fund yourself?
 Why isn’t your organisation sustainable?

 SI: Rationality is only aimed at expected winning.

 Skeptic: But you don’t seem to be winning yet.
 Have you considered the possibility that your methods are suboptimal?
 Have you set yourself any goals, that you expect to be better able to achieve than less rational folks, to test your rationality?

 SI: One could have highly rational beliefs and make highly rational choices and still fail to win due to akrasia, lack of resources, lack of intelligence, and so on.
 Like intelligence and money, rationality is only a ceteris paribus predictor of success.

 Skeptic: Okay, but given that you spend a lot of time on refining your rationality, you must believe that it is worth it somehow?
 What makes you think so then?

 SI: We are trying to create a friendly artificial intelligence implement it and run the AI, at which point, if all goes well, we Win.
 We believe that rationality is very important to achieve that goal.